google-deepmind/penzai/docs/guides/v2_differences.md

 ### Loading pretrained transformers

 The V2 API includes a new transformer implementation with support for additional transformer variants.
-If you are using the current Gemma model, you will need to change how you load it:
+If you are using the v1 Gemma model, you will need to change how you load it:

 ```python
 # Old